ScordinoD1994/g1-2025-website/docs/_pages/index.markdown

   <vegachart schema-url="/g1-2025-website/assets/charts/popularity_vs_appreciation.json" style="width: 100%; height: 100%" ></vegachart>
   <figcaption class = "figcaption_class"> Fig.15 - Games distribution on the Appreciation and Popularity score plane.
 Most "extreme" games in each quadrant are marked with yellow circles. </figcaption>
 </figure>

+The top 15 titles that excel in both popularity and appreciation reflect a compelling mix of blockbuster hits and standout indie successes.
+Games like ***Baldur’s Gate 3***, ***GTA V***, and ***Elden Ring*** dominate thanks to massive reach and critical acclaim.
+But beloved indies such as ***Stardew Valley***, ***Hollow Knight***, ***Terraria***, and ***Undertale*** hold their ground, proving that emotional impact and craftsmanship can rival even the biggest AAA productions.

+High popularity & low appercation games managed to draw substantial attention but not much love.
+Big budget titles like ***Battlefield 2042***, ***Fallout 76***, and ***NBA 2K21*** rank high in visibility yet falter in player satisfaction, as reflected by significantly lower appreciation scores.
+The list is almost entirely dominated by large publishers, hinting at a recurring pattern: strong marketing and brand recognition can drive popularity even when the final product disappoints.
+It's a stark reminder that hype alone doesn't guarantee lasting success.

 <h1 id = "Tag Analysis"> Tag Analysis </h1>